 Hara bhara kabab literally means kabab full of greens.
 True to its name, it is green, full of good health and energy boosting.
 It is one of the best and easy after school snack as well as a wholesome starter or even a light dinner.

 It is easy to make hara bhara kabab at home if you spinach handy.
-I usually make this when I have leftover spinach from palak paneer, chole palak etc.
+I usually make this when I have leftover spinach from palak paneer, palak chana etc.

 This kabab is a wonderful way to sneak in spinach in kids diet.
 Even kids those who fuss around to eat spinach will love these hara bhara kababs.

 Apart from serving as after school snack you can also serve these kababs as breakfast with any fruit juice or milkshake.
 For adults this is an excellent tea time snack with ginger chai or masala chai.